kristoisberg/samp-screen-colour-fader/README.md

 ## Introduction

-This include lets you .
+This include lets you add a add a colour filter to players' screens and fade between them.
 Until today I was using a modified version of Joe Staff's fader include, but since it was using a separate argument for each part of an RGBA colour and the original was outdated in general, I decided to create my own.
 Here's what I came up with.

 ## Functions